Marina High School (San Leandro, California)

 It opened in September 1964 on Wicks Boulevard with only freshman, sophomore and junior classes.
 Donald Hayes was the architect of Marina High, which gave Marina its distinctive roofline.
 The students mostly came from the former Foothill High School in Hayward.
 The first graduating class at Marina was in 1966 and the last graduating class was in 1982.
 Marina mainly served the Washington Manor area of San Leandro, and approximately 1,200 students attended each year of its existence.
-Forrest S. Lindsay was the first principal, from 1964 to 1973.
-Roosevelt Bergmann was the principal from 1974 to 1982.
+Forrest S. Lindsay was the first principal from 1964 to 1973, and Roosevelt Bergmann was its second principal from 1974 to 1982.

-Marina's athletic teams were known as The Titans, and the school colors were royal blue and white.
-The Titans competed in the HAAL league in American football, baseball, basketball (the Titans had their first winning season in 1969-70), golf, badminton, gymnastics, soccer, swimming, tennis, cross country, track, wrestling, G.A.A. baseball and G.A.A. basketball.
+Marina's athletic teams were known as The Titans, and the school colors were royal blue, white, and red.
+The Titans competed in the Hayward Area Athletic League (HAAL) in American football, baseball, basketball (the Titans had their first winning season in 1969-70), golf, badminton, gymnastics, soccer, softball, swimming, tennis, cross country, track, wrestling, G.A.A. baseball and G.A.A. basketball.
 The Titans Varsity Football team won the HAAL championship in 1974 and played Dublin High in the Turkey Bowl at Chabot College in Hayward.
 The Titans won that game 30-8.
 They were ranked 7th in Bay Area polls after the season.
+In Marina's final year open, Titans Varsity Softball team won the California Interscholastic Federation (CIF) championship in 1982, making them the last sports team to win a title for the school.